Auguste von Harrach: Marriage

 Auguste met King Frederick William III at a spa in Teplitz in Bohemia in 1822.
 They married at Charlottenburg Palace on 9 November 1824.
 As Auguste was a Catholic and considered a non-dynast at the time, the marriage was initially kept a secret.
 In many quarters the marriage was greeted with great surprise and some initially refused to believe it.
 The greatest opponents of this marriage were the Mecklenburg-Strelitz cousins, the family of the King's first wife, Queen Louise.
 Auguste converted to Protestantism in 1826.

+Widowhood and death

 As a morganatic spouse, Auguste was ignored in the protocol of the court life of Berlin, ranking after all the princes and princesses of the royal family.
 She was not politically active and had no children.
 Auguste nursed Frederick while he was dying in 1840, and it was decided to allow her to attend his burial in the crypt of the mausoleum in Schlosspark Charlottenburg, Berlin.